brotkrueml/typo3-matomo-widgets/Documentation/Configuration/Index.rst

    will get an error.
 This means that even if you only overwrite the :yaml:`date` parameter, you must specify the :yaml:`period` parameter even though it has not changed.

+.. _How to track error pages in Matomo: https://matomo.org/faq/how-to/faq_60/